JordanMachado/fluctus/README.md

 ## Task
 ### Start development
-It starts devlopement server at [localhost:3000](http://localhost:3000), browser-sync and watch files.
+It starts a developement server at [localhost:9966](http://localhost:9966) with live reload.
 ```bash
 npm start
 ```